abreksa4/wikidrain/README.md

 1. Inclusion of a method to pull the "See Also" as an array, not just as a a section accessible by the getSection method

-2. An integrated class (or method) to parse the XML and return just text
+2. An integrated class (or method) to parse the XML and return just text [In the works]

 3. An integrated class (or method) to parse the WikiText and pull an array of the linked articles